 The Director of Admissions assigns every student enrolling at WVU a residency status for admission, tuition and fee purposes.
 Students may apply for reclassification if they have a strong, well-documented case for a change in residency status.

-To be reclassified for a specific semester, the application must be submitted two weeks prior to the deadline for the payment of tuition and fees.
-The last day to submit a residency reclassification application for the fall 2016 semester is August 3.
+To be reclassified for a specific semester, the application must be submitted two weeks prior to the start of classes.
 All applications received after the deadline will be considered for the next semester.

 - Each student requesting residency classification should have a strong, well-documented